 They are generally conservative in their theological and social views.
 Their unique doctrine and practical emphasis regard baptism in the Holy Spirit and speaking in tongues.
 (Also see the full article Do Pentecostals Speak in Tongues?)

-When exactly baptism of the Holy Spirit occurs is different for each person, although Pentecostals theologians and pastors believe that everyone should seek it and anticipate it.
-(Also see Pentecostals vs Catholic: What’s the Difference?)
+When exactly baptism of the Holy Spirit occurs is different for each person, although Pentecostal theologians and pastors believe everyone should seek and anticipate it.
+(Also see Pentecostals vs. Catholic: What’s the Difference?)

 Why do people leave Pentecostalism because of its doctrine and practice?
 Baptism in the Holy Spirit and speaking in tongues are the tradition’s unique emphases, but as such, they can be a source of division and controversy.

-Some people leave because they feel pressured to have experiences that are outside of their control.
+Some people leave because they feel pressured to have experiences outside their control.
 Others leave because they don’t think a denomination or church stresses its unique doctrines and practices enough.
-(Also see Pentecostal vs Apostolic: What’s the Difference?)
+(Also see Pentecostal vs. Apostolic: What’s the Difference?)

-People sometimes leave Pentecostal churches for reasons that have nothing to do with the tradition’s doctrines and practices.
+People sometimes leave Pentecostal churches for reasons unrelated to the tradition’s doctrines and practices.
 People may leave a Pentecostal church for the same reason a person would leave any church.

 Some people get their feelings hurt.
-Some people dislike change with regard to leadership, musical style, or service time.
+Some people dislike change concerning leadership, musical style, or service time.
 And some people stop going to church altogether.
 (Also see Why Do Pentecostals Fall on the Floor?)

 Are departures from Pentecostal churches higher than non-Pentecostal churches?
-No. In fact, statistically, people leave the Assemblies of God denomination less than others leave so-called “mainline” churches, like Methodist, Lutheran, Presbyterian, and Episcopalian.
+No. Statistically, people leave the Assemblies of God denomination less than others leave so-called “mainline” churches, like Methodist, Lutheran, Presbyterian, and Episcopalian.

 Did David Wilkerson, Hillsong Church, and Bethel Church leave Pentecostalism?
 Sometimes people cite these examples as people who have left Pentecostalism, but that isn’t true.
-Wilkerson, Hillsong, and Bethel left the Assemblies of God denomination, but they each still embraced Pentecostal theology when they departed.
+Wilkerson, Hillsong, and Bethel left the Assemblies of God denomination but embraced Pentecostal theology when they departed.
 For more, see,

-- They changed their mind about church: No church is perfect, and sometimes when people encounter its flaws for the first time, it’s difficult for them to reconcile with what they read in the Bible about loving other people.
-Some people develop the opinion that they don’t need church to grow in their faith, even though the Bible teaches otherwise (Heb.
+- They changed their mind about the church: No church is perfect, and sometimes when people encounter its flaws for the first time, it’s difficult for them to reconcile with what they read in the Bible about loving other people.
+Some people believe they don’t need the church to grow in their faith, even though the Bible teaches otherwise (Heb.
 10:25).

-- They changed their mind about a social issue: The majority opinion on certain social issues often changes over time.
-Some Pentecostals, like people in any other Christian church, grow to share society’s opinion as opposed to the Bible’s teaching.
+- They changed their mind about a social issue: The majority opinion on specific social issues often changes over time.
+Some Pentecostals, like people in any other Christian church, grow to share society’s opinion instead of the Bible’s teaching.
 For some, this is reason enough to leave Christianity altogether.

-- They get hurt: Sometimes people leave Christianity completely because other people hurt them.
+- They get hurt: Sometimes, people leave Christianity because other people hurt them.
 To these people, it feels safer not to attend any church than to attend a different one and make themselves vulnerable to more hurt.